-There is a concern about child's mental health
+There is a concern about a learner's mental health

 Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
-Staff, however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
+Staff however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
+(KCSIE, 2020)

-Secure the safety of the child (ren) involved and source support for any other young people affected
+Secure the safety of the learner(s) involved and source support for any other young people affected

-Record the concern/incident in line with your setting's safeguarding and child protection policy (e.g. on CPOMs).
+Record the concern/incident in line with your setting's safeguarding and child protection policy (e.g on CPOMs).
 The DSL and deputies are notified